 - 2.1 Faculty Senate.
 The University and the Union acknowledge the role of the Faculty Senate in shared governance.
 The Union represents faculty interests on wages, hours, and terms and conditions of employment.
 The Faculty Senate will make recommendations from the faculty to the University on academic matters and issues relating to the intellectual life of the University. - 2.2 Administrative Personnel.
-The faculty will participate in the selection of academic administrative personnel. - 2.3 Department, Library and College Policies and Procedures. - 2.3.1 Each college and the library shall develop Policies and Procedures ("P&P") and a mission statement that are consistent with the Agreement, University Policies and Procedures, and the University's mission.
-The college/library P&P, upon approval by a ballot of the college faculty affected by the issues in the P&P, are forwarded to the Chief Academic Officer for final approval.
-Review of the college/library P&P will be conducted at least every three (3) years, and any proposed revisions will be approved by a ballot as described in this paragraph. - 2.3.2 Each department and other academic unit shall develop P&P and a mission statement that are consistent with the respective college P&P and mission.
+The faculty will participate in the selection of academic administrative personnel. - 2.3 Department, Library and College Policies and Procedures. - 2.3.1 This Agreement supersedes specific provisions of department, other academic unit, college and library P&P which conflict with its provisions. - 2.3.2 Each college, department, unit, and the library shall develop Policies and Procedures ("P&P") and a mission statement that are consistent with the Agreement, University Policies and Procedures, and the University's mission.
+The college/library/unit P&P, upon approval by a ballot of the college faculty affected by the issues in the P&P, are forwarded to the Chief Academic Officer for final approval.
+Review of the college/department/library/unit P&P will be conducted at least every three (3) years.
+Any proposed revisions, amendments or modifications to an approved college/department/library/unit P&Ps will be approved by a ballot of the faculty pursuant to the procedures detailed in this article.
+If a P&P expires, the current P&P will remain in effect until a new P&P is approved by a ballot of the faculty as specified in this Article. - 2.3.3 Each department and other academic unit shall develop P&P and a mission statement that are consistent with the respective college P&P and mission.
 Department/other academic unit P&P, upon approval by a ballot of the faculty affected by the issues in the P&P, are submitted to the dean for preliminary approval and forwarded to the Chief Academic Officer for final approval.
-Review of the department/other academic unit P&P will be conducted at least

-- every three (3) years, and any proposed revisions will be approved by a ballot as described in this paragraph. - 2.3.3 This Agreement supersedes specific provisions of department, other academic unit, college and library P&P which conflict with its provisions. - 2.3.4 The Chief Academic Officer's approval of P&P does not imply approval or disapproval of individual Faculty Activity Plans ("FAP") as defined below. - 2.3.5 Colleges/library and departments shall develop strategic plans and goals which are consistent with the University strategic plan and make recommendations about how resources will be allocated to accomplish their plans and goals. - 2.3.6 Assessment plans must be a component of both college and department strategic plans and shall be consistent with the University's Academic Assessment Plan.
-All college and department plans shall include comprehensive measures of student outcomes and competency by major.
-These plans shall be filed with the college dean and the Office of Institutional Research, Demography, and Assessment.
+Review of the department/other academic unit P&P will be conducted at least every three (3) years, and any proposed revisions will be approved by a ballot as described in this paragraph. - 2.3.4 The Chief Academic Officer's approval of P&P does not imply approval or disapproval of individual Faculty Activity Plans ("FAP") as defined below. - 2.3.5 Colleges/library/departments/units shall develop strategic plans and goals which are consistent with the University strategic plan and make recommendations about how resources will be allocated to accomplish their plans and goals. - 2.3.6 Assessment plans must be a component of both college and department strategic plans and shall be consistent with the University's Academic